William S. Livingston: Academic and administrative career

 In 1949, Livingston joined the faculty of the political science department at the University of Texas at Austin.
 He began by teaching courses in American and British government, as well as comparative politics.
 He received a one-year Ford Foundation Fellowship in 1952 and a Guggenheim Fellowship in 1959, the same year he won the University of Texas Student Association's "Teaching Excellence Award."
-He lectured at Yale University in the 1955-56 academic year and at Duke University in the 1960-61 academic year.
+He lectured at Yale University in the 1955–56 academic year and at Duke University in the 1960–61 academic year.
 In 1982 he was named to the Jo Anne Christian Professorship in British Studies, a seat that, as of 2008, he continues to hold.
 During his tenure at the University of Texas at Austin, he wrote or edited six books and at least twenty-five articles on political science topics.
 He was also the voice of "TEX", the university's telephonic registration system (Telephone Enrollment eXchange).

 In 1954 he was made assistant dean of the graduate school at the University of Texas, a position that he held until 1958.
 He later became the vice president and dean of graduate students in 1979, an appointment that lasted until 1995.
 He was the graduate adviser for the Government Department from 1958 until 1967 and its chair from 1966 through 1969.
-He became the vice chancellor for academic programs of the University of Texas System for the 1969-70 academic year.
-He chaired the comparative studies program from 1978–79 and spent six years as the chairman for the Faculty Senate.
+He became the vice chancellor for academic programs of the University of Texas System for the 1969–70 academic year.
+He chaired the comparative studies program from 1978 to 1979 and spent six years as the chairman for the Faculty Senate.

 In the 1960s he chaired the committee that helped establish the Lyndon B. Johnson School of Public Affairs.
 In addition, he helped develop the James A. Michener Center for Writers, the Normandy Scholars Program, the Edward A. Clark Center for Australian and New Zealand Studies, and the Faculty Seminar on British Studies.
 He also was instrumental in forming the Graduate Assembly for faculty members.
 From September 1992 through January 1993, while still the dean of graduate studies, he was named the acting president of University of Texas at Austin.
 After his retirement from the former position, he was made senior vice president of the university.